opengisch/QField-docs/documentation/how-to/gnss.en.md

 To use this you have to [enable mock locations on your Android device](https://www.youtube.com/watch?v=v1eRHmMiRJQ).

 ## Averaged positioning functionality
+:material-tablet-android:{ .device-icon } Fieldwork

+!!! note
-Note: users must have locked the coordinate cursor to their position.
+    You must have locked the coordinate cursor to their position.

 There is a function that allows you to digitize using averaged positions.